-HTTP/1.1 - HEAD, POST, PUT and DELETE methods
+HTTP 1.1 - HEAD, POST, PUT and DELETE methods

+HEAD

+Space

-HEAD Space Argument (URI) Space HTTP/1.1 CR+LF
+Argument (URI)

+Space

+HTTP/1.1

+CR+LF

-The response to the HEAD request is exactly the same that would be achieved with a GET request for the URI, except that it will have no body, nevertheless, all header fields will be the same.
+The response to a HEAD request is exactly the same that would be achieved with a GET request for the same URI, except that it will have no body, nevertheless, all header fields are exactly the same.

-POST Space Argument (URI) Space HTTP/1.1 CR+LF
+POST Space Argument (URI) Space HTTP/1.1 CR+LF --

-The POST request purpose is sending data to an URI, this will normally be some kind of executable application.
-Unlike with the GET method, data is placed on the message body, therefore, there are no restrictions whatsoever on data content and length.
+The POST request purpose is sending data to an URI, the URI will normally represent some code to be executed on the server side.
+Unlike with the GET method, data is placed on the message's body, therefore, there are no restrictions whatsoever on the data content type and length.